Cecotrope: Nutrient reabsorption

 Many herbivores have a diet that is low in nutrition and high in fiber (which is a non-starch polysaccharide carbohydrate).
 Fiber can be either soluble (pectins and gums) or insoluble (cellulose, hemicellulose and lignocellulose).
 A simple gastrointestinal tract is not capable of extracting enough nutrients for these animals.

-One strategy to get the needed nutrition is used by ruminants in which they chew cud in order to process their food a second time.
+One strategy to get the needed nutrition is used by ruminants, in which they chew cud in order to process their food a second time.
 Another strategy used by horses is to have an elongated colon to increase the time spent during digestion and absorption.
 Both of these strategies add substantial bulk to the animal.

-Since the rabbit is at the bottom of the food chain, it must be nimble in order to out run its many predators.
-Creating cecotropes is a way to get more nutrients out of their food without adding a lot of bulk to their GI tract (which is 10% - 20% of their body weight).
+Since the rabbit is a prey animal, it must be nimble to outrun its many predators.
+Creating and consuming cecotropes is a way to get more nutrients out of their food without adding a lot of bulk to their GI tract (which is 10% - 20% of their body weight).
 Since their colons do not absorb the nutrients in the cecotropes, they reingest them so they can be absorbed in the small intestine.

-Gain of gut microbiota
+Obtaining gut microbiota

 The process of cecotrophy begins when a rabbit is a newborn.
-Since the gastrointestinal tract of newborn rabbits is sterile and contains no microbes, the infants consume their mothers' cecotropes and feces to obtain mictrobes needed to build their cecum's microbial community.
-Once the infant is around 20 days of age, they begin to consume their own cecotropes.
+Since the gastrointestinal tract of newborn rabbits is sterile and contains no microbes, the kits consume their mothers' cecotropes and feces to obtain microbes needed to build their cecum's microbial community.
+Once the kit is around 20 days of age, they begin to consume their own cecotropes.